StephenCleary/ArcDb/doc/transactions.md

 - The WAL file is added to the list of WAL files (including an in-memory copy of the WAL footer).
 - The in-memory Database Version is updated to this Write Transaction's Version.

+The Write Transaction is considered complete when the WAL footer has been flushed (and the in-memory commits are made).
+It does not have to wait for the [Lazy Writer](./lazy-writer.md) to merge the WAL into the Main database file.

 ### Notes

 Database Versions are unique only if you only consider committed transactions.
 They may be equal to previous Write Transaction Versions that were rolled back, or equal to a Read Transaction's Version.